 Take for example those who live in countries with cold climates, especially those with significantly short seasons for growing.
 Indoor setup may be the only viable option for them to achieve a full cannabis crop.
-For those who prefer growing cannabis outdoors, they can grow autoflowering strains which do not depend on sunlight to grow, but on the period.
-However they should be ready to see smaller crops.
+For those who prefer growing cannabis outdoors, they can grow autoflowering strains that do not depend on sunlight to grow but on the period.
+However, they should be ready to see smaller crops.

 Humidity can also affect growth.
 When the conditions are too humid, it is more likely that mold and bacteria can grow.
 Humid environments also invite more pests and fungus that feed on plants.

 Not having enough rainfall and short day lengths throughout the growing season can also affect growing cannabis.
 In short, do not overlook the importance of climate.

 The bright side of growing cannabis seeds indoors is that you have more control over the conditions that highly affect their growth throughout the whole process.
 As a result, it is more likely that you will grow high-quality marijuana in this kind of setup.